slateci/slateci.github.io/_docs/quickstart/quickstart-cluster-install.md

 ---
 title: Installing a SLATE edge cluster
-overview: How to install a single-node cluster
+overview: How to install a single-node cluster, going from a fresh OS to joining SLATE

 order: 90